kissthink/slackware/MLED-14.1-32bit/README.txt

   # slackpkg update

 In case you didn't use the set of tagfiles during the initial installation, now's the time to eventually catch up on it.
-The 'MLED-14.1-32bit/tools' subdirectory provides a basic 'trim_desktop_base.sh' script that takes care of two things:
+The 'MLED-14.1-32bit/tools/' subdirectory provides a basic 'trim_desktop_base.sh' script that takes care of two things:

   1. install needed packages
   2. get rid of unneeded packages

-The script makes use of slackpkg, so make sure it's configured correctly.
+The script makes use of 'slackpkg', so make sure it's configured correctly.

   # cd slackware/MLED-14.1-32bit/tools/
   # ./trim_desktop_base.sh

 If you don't use the 'trim_desktop_base.sh' script, then you still have to install the MPlayer plugin from 'extra/' manually: